ronpang/WIZnet-HK_Ron/IOT platform/onenet/README.md

 1. login to onenet
     1. Where to find the important login information
     2. create a correct login password
-2. using property names to send data to the platform and receive confirmation message from the platform
+2. Transmit data to the platform
-3. using property names to receive data from the platform and send feedback to the server for confirmation
+3. Receive data from the platform

 # Login to onenet
 For login to Onenet, it is required the following information.